explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 # Processing pipelines

 Notes: Welcome back!
-This chapter is dedicated to processing pipelines: a series of functions applied to a Doc to add attributes like part-of-speech tags, dependency labels or named entities.
+This chapter is dedicated to processing pipelines: a series of functions applied to a doc to add attributes like part-of-speech tags, dependency labels or named entities.

 In this lesson, you'll learn about the pipeline components provided by spaCy,